-This section is the brief description about the name and the pursuit of my life.
+This section is a brief description of the name and the pursuit of my life.

 The Roots of the Name

-I was adamant to choose something that represents “truth” and the laborous “pursuit” of it.
+I was adamant to choose something that represents “truth” and the laborious “pursuit” of it.

-The name Reblev is arises from two ancient concepts that, when combined, describe all of the human endeavours in relation to the Truth.
+The name Reeblev combines two ancient concepts that together describe all human endeavours in pursuit of Truth.

 -